titoBouzout/dom-flair/readme.md

 # Crippling Sorrow Styling

-This goal of this project is to have just one React "meta component" named `Box` to solve any `html` layout issues in intuitive ways without having to think anything about CSS, like lets say `<Box col grow></Box>`
+This goal of this project is to have just one React "meta component" named `Box` to solve any `html` layout issues in intuitive ways without having to think anything about CSS, like lets say `<Box col grow></Box>`.
+That's it.

-It could also help with trivial CSS that can be just named in an attribute, like lets say `<Box capitalize></Box>` to capitalize the Box contents.
+It could also help with trivial CSS that can be just named in an attribute, like lets say `<Box capitalize></Box>` to capitalize the `Box` contents.
+It could also be used similarly to styled-components.

+You must include `style.js` like in `<script src='style.js'></script>`.
+Please note React is required.

 ## Examples

-### Usage:

-You must include style.js like in `<script src='style.js'></script>`.
-Please note React is required, this will not work without React.

 ### The "Holy Grail Layout":